bryanbraun/bryanbraun.github.io/_posts/2022-07-16-scratch-is-a-big-deal.md

   <a href="https://scratch.mit.edu/statistics/#active-users">
     <img src="{{site.url}}/assets/images/scratch-monthly-active-users.png" loading="lazy" alt="A graph showing monthly active users on scratch.mit.edu growing consistently since 2012" />
   </a>
   <figcaption>Notice that there's a cyclical usage pattern that follows the school year.
-It peaks in the spring and the dips in the summer, which give us an idea of how much Scratch usage can be attributed to use in school.</figcaption>
+It peaks in the spring and the dips in the summer, which gives us an idea of how much Scratch usage can be attributed to use in school.</figcaption>
 </figure>

 <p id="rankings">This recent growth has caused Scratch to <a href="https://twitter.com/mres/status/1248214290076753922">break into the Tiobe index's top 20 most popular programming languages</a>.
 At the time of this post (July 2022) <a href="https://web.archive.org/web/20220713222515/https://www.tiobe.com/tiobe-index/">it ranks 21st</a>, above Typescript, Rust, Julia, and other important languages.
 The Tiobe index is imperfect but there's clearly something happening here.</p>

-With this new popularity, Scratchers like [Griffpatch](https://scratch.mit.edu/users/griffpatch/), [Will_Wam](https://scratch.mit.edu/users/Will_Wam/), and others have become mini-celebrities, collecting hundreds of thousand of followers on mit.scratch.edu and other platforms (Griffpatch has 175k+ subscribers on [his Youtube channel](https://www.youtube.com/c/griffpatch) where he posts Scratch tutorials on gamedev topics like background-scrolling and raycasting).
+With this new popularity, Scratchers like [Griffpatch](https://scratch.mit.edu/users/griffpatch/), [Will_Wam](https://scratch.mit.edu/users/Will_Wam/), and others have become mini-celebrities, collecting hundreds of thousands of followers on mit.scratch.edu and other platforms (Griffpatch has 175k+ subscribers on [his Youtube channel](https://www.youtube.com/c/griffpatch) where he posts Scratch tutorials on gamedev topics like background-scrolling and raycasting).

 You can find more statistics on the [community statistics page](https://scratch.mit.edu/statistics/) and in the [Scratch Annual Report](https://scratch.mit.edu/annual-report).
 By every measure you can think of, Scratch usage is booming ([worldwide!](https://scratch.mit.edu/annual-report#:~:text=Scratch%20is%20used%20around%20the%20world%20across%20more%20than%20200%20countries%20and%20territories)) and shows no sign of stopping.